-In 2016, we started to work with RTE, the company that is managing the global electric network in France.
-They fund Benjamin Donnot's CIFRE PhD thesis about learning the parries to prevent the loss off security of the network in case of material failures or unexpected consumption peaks.
-This collaboration had several follow-up, including the organization of a large scale challenge funded by the EU http://see4c.eu/, which will be endowed with 2 million euros in prizes (Isabelle Guyon co-organizer).
-The participants will be asked to predict the power flow on the entire French territory over several years.
-This challenge will eventually be followed by a challenge in reinforcement learning (RL), in the context of the PhD thesis of Lisheng Sun who just started working on the problem of RL and Automatic Machine Learning (reducing to the largest possible extend thuman intervention in reinforcement learning).
-Another direction being explored are uses of causal models to improve explainability of predictive models in decision support systems (Inria-funded postdoc Berna Batu).
-This should allow making more intelligible suggestions of corrective actions to operators to bring network operations back to safety when incidents or stress occur.
+Several other energy-related works have been, or will be addressed [20], including the organization of a large scale challenge funded by the EU, which was endowed with 2 million euros in prizes (Isabelle Guyon co-organizer), in the context of the EU project See.4C.
+The participants are asked to predict the power flow on the entire French territory over several years.
+This challenge will be followed by a challenge in reinforcement learning (RL), in the context of Lisheng Sun's PhD thesis (started Oct.
+2016), who is now working on the problem of RL and Automatic Machine Learning (reducing to the largest possible extend human intervention in reinforcement learning).
+Another direction being explored is the use of causal models to improve explainability of predictive models in decision support systems (Inria-funded post-doc Berna Batu).
+This should allow us making more intelligible suggestions of corrective actions of operators to bring network operations back to safety when incidents or stress occur.